Gainesville Expungement Attorneys

 You must take certain steps when petitioning the court to expunge your criminal records.
 Those steps are as follows:

 - Obtain an application: You must first apply for a certificate of eligibility.
 Section A of the application must be filled out in front of a Deputy Clerk of the Court or a Notary Public.
 The prosecuting attorney will fill out Section B.

 - Submit fingerprints: You can submit your fingerprints using the forms provided in the package, or you can submit a fingerprint card.

 - Obtain a disposition of the case: The disposition is a document detailing the outcome of your original court case.
 If you do not have the document, you can obtain it from the Clerk of the Court or the State Attorney’s Office.

 - Pay the fee: You will have to pay an administrative fee, and cash payments are not an option.

 - Provide a letter from your attorney: Your attorney must also submit a letter, if you have legal representation.

 If you have a criminal record and would like to have it erased, our Gainesville expungement attorney at Meldon Law can guide you through the process and give you the best chance of success.
-Call us today at 800-373-8000 or contact us online to schedule a free consultation.
+Call us today or contact us online to schedule a free consultation.